rambip/yew-markdown/README.md

 # ROADMAP
 - implement note reference and image reference
+- add support for wikilinks and smart way to remap links
 - publish as a crate as soon as it is stable